Semantic-Layer/svf-42-agi-solver/README.md

 - Use contract status as primary source of truth
 - Only use internal SwapCompleted status when:
   - Contract status is 1 (DispensedPendingProceeds)
-  - AND we have an internal status (not undefined)
+  - And we have an internal status (not undefined)

 ### 4. Transaction Handling